[Travel] Kuna Yala: The Climate Change Generation

 Another batch of kids shoot marbles in the dust and giggle because it’s life their living.
 I look up to a dozen men that hoist high a long red ribbon that will hang over the street and watch over.
 “It’s to celebrate the revolution!” our guide says.
 I did not fully understand then, but I would learn.

 We wanted to ask these kids what they love most about their sinking home, a tragedy.
-That assumption was murdered abruptly.
 We round up 12 ninos and a brave lad named Roddi steps up to the shiny lens.
 We ask the question, “Que te encanta mas de tu pueblo?”
 (What do you love most about home?)
-His brown eyes lock, he’s frozen, a dozen kids stare into him from the background and suddenly it’s work.
-Finally, we squeeze out the word pescar (to fish) and the interview is finished.
+His brown eyes lock, he’s frozen, a dozen kids stare into him from the background.

 I’m a walking paradox, kids dangle off my boney frame and I have no mind left to be tired.
 A boy named Carlos catches an eye of the Cannon on the ground and asks to see it, in a moment he’s Speilberg, frames flash and his eyes beam.
 He’s in a territory he’s never known, in the new, he’s playing.

 A wave of curiosity roars across the field and kids now swarm Carlos.
 With a collected cool he corrals the crowd into pose and we’re in the midst of a photo exhibition.
 Apple eyed minions with a Hollywood swagger hurl charisma into the camera.
 A young Ricky Martin with a jet black fade and three shaved lines for what I assume to be aerodynamics stands before me.
 He is four foot two and is now roaring vocals into the camera.

 There is no script but spontaneity and we’re laughing deep inside a place that holds no words.
 Kids are stacked on my back like Jenga and we tumble into the footage of another new artist behind the lens.